AmaLS367/InvoiceFlowBot/docs/en/tests.md

 # Tests

-InvoiceFlowBot uses pytest, with development dependencies listed in `requirements-dev.txt`.
+InvoiceFlowBot uses pytest, with development dependencies defined in `pyproject.toml` under the `[project.optional-dependencies]` section.

 ## How to run